Classic Puffin Children’s Books Get A Designer Makeover By Pantone

 — Karleen (@KarleenTauszik) June 29, 2017

 What do you think of the new Puffin Pantone colored books?
 Does this entice you to pick up some of your childhood favorite books and collect the whole, colorful series?
-Share your thoughts below!
+Share your thoughts below.

 [Featured Image by Dan Kitwood/Getty Images]